bahrus/if-diff/README.md

 # \<if-diff\>

-if-diff is an extension of Polymer&#39;s dom-if element that allows comparison between two operands.
+\<if-diff\> is an extension of Polymer's dom-if element that allows comparison between two operands.

 Because Polymer's dom-if can only bind to simple boolean properties, it is somewhat clunky when using it in conjunction with multi-select components like paper-tabs.